upnext/BeaconControl_iOS_SDK/README.md

-#BeaconCtrl
+#BeaconControl
 ##Integration Guide ver.
 1.0
 ###Revision History

 Date       |Revision     |Description
 -----------|-------------|-----------
 10.07.2015 |    1.0      |Added BeaconCtrl usage guide.
-Added BeaconCtrl iOS SDK integration guide.
+Added BeaconControl iOS SDK integration guide.

 ###Overview

-BeaconCtrl is your free entry to the beacon world.
+BeaconControl is your free entry to the beacon world.
 It's an open source platform that lets your applications sense the world around them.
 Beacons provide context-rich information to a user’s device upon entering the range of a specific beacon.
-BeaconCtrl allows you to set-up predefined triggers and actions for each beacon.
+BeaconControl allows you to set-up predefined triggers and actions for each beacon.
 For example, when a “listening” mobile device walks by a beacon, you can configure your app to send notifications, trigger URL openings, or deliver content.

 In order to use BeaconCtrl you will need to:

-1. Setup your beacon infrastructure (with the help of BeaconCtrl iOS App - link needed!) and configure actions triggered in your mobile applications.
+1. Setup your beacon infrastructure (with the help of BeaconControl iOS App - link needed!) and configure actions triggered in your mobile applications.
-2. Integrate the BeaconCtrl SDK with an application.
+2. Integrate the BeaconControl SDK with an application.

-### BeaconCtrl Architechture Description
+### BeaconControl Architechture Description

-BeaconCtrl SDK provides intuitive interfaces for interaction with two APIs provided by BeaconCtrl: Client API and Server-to-Server API (S2S API).
+BeaconControl SDK provides intuitive interfaces for interaction with two APIs provided by BeaconControl: Client API and Server-to-Server API (S2S API).

 Main public interfaces (refer to the efficial documentation for more detailed information):